metacube-games/starknet-signatures/article.md

 IMPORTANT: Avoid using your own private key when experimenting with the code.
 Always sign transactions with the browser wallet.

-If the user's public key is not available, the signature can be verified using the user's account smart contract.
-By the [standard SRC-6](https://book.starknet.io/ch04-01-accounts.html#account-contract-interface), the user account smart contract has a function `fn is_valid_signature(hash: felt252, signature: Array<felt252>) -> felt252;` that takes the hash of the message and the signature (in the form of an array of 2 felt252 values: `r` and `s`) and returns the string `VALID` if the signature is valid, or fails otherwise.
+If the user's public key is unavailable, the signature can be verified using the user's account smart contract.
+By the [standard SRC-6](https://docs.starknet.io/architecture-and-concepts/accounts/approach/), the user account smart contract has a function `fn is_valid_signature(hash: felt252, signature: Array<felt252>) -> felt252;` that takes the hash of the message and the signature (in the form of a string array) and returns the string `VALID` if the signature is valid, or fails otherwise.
 Here is the code to verify a signature using the user's account address in TypeScript and Go.

 TypeScript (simplified for readability):
 ```typescript